alpdenizz/alpdenizz/README.md

 I'm a **Software Engineer** passionate about building things that live on the internet.

 - 🔭 I’m currently working on enterprise software architecture.
-- 🌱 I’m currently learning building products only with a mobile phone.
+- 🌱 I’m currently learning building products only with AI tools.
-- 📫 How to reach me: [denizalpkapisiz@gmail.com/https://linkedin.com/in/denizalpkapisiz]

 ---